 These plants are almost ready to be harvested.
 The majority of the pistils are brown and the plant uses less and less water.
 The main bud still has many white hairs, but that’s because it keeps producing them.
 So also pay close attention to the larger side buds to decide the right moment of harvesting.

 I sprayed one of the buds every day of the final week to see if bud rot would occur, and it did: the main bud is completely rotten.
 Bud rot is one of the most annoying fungi, because there’s little you can do once your plants are affected.
-And it always occurs towards the end of the harvest.
-So you have to act preventive by keeping a low humidity and by properly ventilating the area.

 You can recognize bud rot by the brown leaves growing out of your buds.
 They come off very easily when you gently pull on them.
 This is because bud rot starts inside the bud, so the stem of the leaf is already rotten.
 Since it starts inside the bud, you won’t notice it until the plant is already contaminated.